mozilla/servicebook/README.rst

     Authorization APIKey ZGJkYWI3ZmQtZDEwNy00MzJiLWJlNDgtMjZkNTQyZGFiZDhi

 The value is a base64-encoded UUID.
-Each application that whishes to get a priviledged access should have its own API key and scope.
+Each application that wishes to get a privileged access should have its own API key and scope.

 You can list/add/revoke keys using the **servicebook-keys** command::